jetsonhacks/setupR200-Jetson/README.md

 providing a video stream. resetDevice() should only be called the first time the camera is used after booting.
 Physically unplugging/replugging the device obviates the need for resetDevice().

+In the librealsense library, the files may be placed in the 'src' folder.

 Note that neither of these workarounds can be considered robust (or work 100% of the time), but they may prove helpful in situations where replugging the camera after each use is not practical.